How To DIY Full, Natural Brows Like Lea Michele

 This step may seem counterintuitive but I promise it is necessary: you want fuller brows but not unruly brows!
 Tweeze any stray hairs that are dramatically outside the natural shape of your eyebrows.

-3. Warning: your brows are going to look over the top until you get through the rest of the steps, so stick with it.
+Warning: your brows are going to look over the top until you get through the rest of the steps, so stick with it.
 Fill in and thicken your eyebrows with a powder using the angled side of a duo brush.
-We like the Sephora Collection Eyebrow Editor Complete Brow Kit ($19).
-It comes in three different shades — great for all skin tones and hair colors — and even has all the brushes you need inside (just know that they are really short, and therefore more challenging to use, which is why we recommend you BYO above).
+We like the Benefit Cosmetics Brow Zings Pro Palette ($39).
+It comes with a variety of shades — great for all skin tones and hair colors — and even has all the brushes you need inside.
 For application, add a small amount of powder to your brush and apply it to your brows in elongated strokes (brush just above where your brows naturally end) in the direction that your hairs grow.
 I am using the powder for dark brown hair because I want the extra drama.

-5. The Sephora Collection Eyebrow Editor Complete Brow Kit ($19) comes with a short eyebrow brush and an eyebrow wax — I used a little of the wax on that brush to blend my brows with the powder and piece out my hairs to make them appear more natural.
+The Glossier Boy Brow ($17) is a creamy wax that's a great addition to your beauty routine.
+I used a little wax to blend my brows with the powder and piece out my hairs to make them appear more natural.
 If you don’t have a brow wax, you can use your brow gel on a brow brush to get the same emphasis.

 The result is a full, healthy looking brow that’s more pronounced but not too dramatic.
 It’s the perfect final touch to your everyday makeup routine.

 Brit + Co may at times use affiliate links to promote products sold by others, but always offers genuine editorial recommendations.

 This post has been updated.